 Many professionals consider the best position for a pregnant woman during massage is side-lying.
 Tables that provide a hole in which the uterus can fit may not be reliable and can still apply pressure to the abdomen, or allow the abdomen to dangle, causing uncomfortable stretching of the uterine ligaments.
 Consult your massage therapist before your first appointment to verify what position they place their clients in during the massage.

 Seek an appropriate massage therapist

 It is important to seek care from a certified prenatal massage therapist.
-Certified therapists have received training beyond the national standards for massage therapists and know how to address specific pregnancy and massage needs and sensitive areas of the body.
+Certified therapists have received training beyond the national standards for massage therapists and know how to address specific pregnancy and massage needs.

-Women with the following conditions should speak with a health care provider prior to receiving a massage:
+Women who have recently experienced bleeding, pre-term contractions, or have any of the following conditions should speak with a health care provider prior to receiving a massage:

 - Previous pre-term labor

 - Experiencing severe swelling, high blood pressure, or sudden, severe headaches

 Is prenatal massage safe throughout the entire pregnancy?